Shared Certificates for Neural Network Verification: Experimental Evaluation

 \subsection{Robustness against adversarial patches}

-For the MNIST dataset containing $28 \times 28$ images, as outlined in \cref{sec:robustn-advers-patch}, in order to verify inputs to be robust against $2 \times 2$ patch perturbations, 729 individual perturbations must be verified.
-Only if all of these are verified, the overall property can be verified for a given image.
-Similarly, for CIFAR, containing $32 \times 32$ color images, there are 961 perturbations to be verified.
-(The patch is applied over all color channels.)
+For MNIST, containing $28 \times 28$ images, as outlined in \cref{sec:robustn-advers-patch}, in order to verify inputs to be robust against $2 \times 2$ patch perturbations, 729 individual perturbations must be verified.
+Only if all are verified, the overall property can be verified for a given image.
+Similarly, for CIFAR, containing $32 \times 32$ color images, there are 961 individual perturbations (the patch is applied over all color channels).